paris-saclay-cds/ramp-board/doc/contribute.rst

 Develop and contribute
 ########################

-Thanks for joining us.
-We are always happy to welcome new RAMP developers.
+Welcome in the RAMP team.
+We are always happy to have new RAMP developers.
 You can contribute to this code through ``Pull Request`` on GitHub_.
 Please, make sure that your code is coming with unit tests to ensure full coverage and continuous integration in the API.